 - Able to assist a 150lb animal to standing and lift and carry 20lb hay bales and 50lb bags of feed with or without accommodation

-- Possesses a demonstrated ability to remain calm and make quick common-sense decisions under considerably stressful conditions
+- Must have proven ability to remain calm and make quick common-sense decisions under sometimes very stressful conditions

 - Commitment to Graze in Peace animal care policies and procedures as discussed in weekly animal care meetings.
 Policies and procedures are subject to change as needed for the betterment of the animals.